 armor, Ottoman miniatures, Islamic calligraphic manuscripts, and murals, as

 well as a display of Ottoman treasures and jewelry.

 Turkey's coastline is scattered with ancient Greek and Roman cities

 such as the ancient Greek city of Ephesus and the Roman city of Nicaea.
 Both

-sites remain abandoned, but are a common site for tourists and
+sites remain abandoned, but are a common destination for tourists and

 carries the mark of the Ottoman Empire, especially throughout its largest city.

 Istanbul’s skyline, the capital of the former Ottoman Empire, is dominated by